hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Context Bounds[^21]

 - These remain nearly unchanged.
-- A context bound is syntactic sugar for the last given clause of a method.
+- A context bound is syntactic sugar for the last _using_ clause of a method.

 <br/>